Valal22/TAMDE-Project/README.md

 The transformation, defined in `farmer2market.etl`, reads an instance model conforming to `farmers.ecore` (i.e., a list of farmers and their fruits) and produces a new instance model conforming to `market.ecore`.
 The logic iterates through each farmer and each of their fruits, creating a corresponding `Selection` entry in the market model for every fruit.

 ### Sample models
-Three flexmi files were elaborated with three different sizes (small, medium, large) which are instance models conforming to `customer.ecore` file.
+Three flexmi files are elaborated with three different sizes (small, medium, large) which are instance models conforming to `customer.ecore` file.
 A similar approach has been used for the other case studies.

 ### Second Case Study: Customer to Data Warehouse Transformation